 Adelaide City’s solar & energy storage incentives

-Since 1 July 2015, the City of Adelaide has been offering some of the most generous incentives for solar power in Australia – and the one of the only incentives for battery storage in the country.
-What are the rebates available under Adelaide’s Sustainability Incentives Scheme?
+Since 1 July 2015, the City of Adelaide has offered some of the most generous local incentives for solar power in Australia – and it still provides one of the only council-run home battery rebates through its Sustainability Incentives Scheme for properties in postcodes 5000 and 5006.

 Application process